Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 Screw-handedness origins are in human physiology; most humans are right-handed and the right hand rotates in a clockwise direction which makes the installation of screws ergonomically suited for right-hand usage.

-The left-handed ones are rare, with a lower prevalence, although once they’re used, it’s for a specific reason, like in the case with lawnmower blades.
+Left-handed ones are rare, with a lower prevalence, although once they’re used, it’s for a specific reason, like with lawnmower blades.

 There are cases when reverse-threaded screws are used to achieve the mechanical benefit of reverse threading.